MIDI Foot Pedals

 • Scroll faster/slower

-• Forward or backward by a whole/half/third/quarter page
+• Move forward or backward a whole/half/third/quarter page

 • Turn automatic playback on/off/toggle